pikapods/docs.pikapods.com/manage/custom-domains.md

 ## Introduction

-Using a custom domain with your pod, allows you to make it available under your own name and brand.
-Like `blog.joedoe.com`.
+Using a custom domain with your pod allows you to make it available under your own name and brand, like `blog.joedoe.com`.
 This is a great way to make it consistent with other websites and email.
 If you already own a domain, you can use it with your pod in an instant.
-So it will be reachable as e.g. `status.my-domain.com` or `my-domain.com`.
+It will then be reachable as e.g. `status.my-domain.com` or `my-domain.com`.

 If you don't have a domain yet, it's also easy to register one.
 [Domaintyper](https://domaintyper.com/) is a good starting point to find available domains.
 To compare prices, we like [TLDes](https://tldes.com/cheapest-domains) (no affiliation).
-See the below video to see the full process from buying a domain to setting it up with _PikaPods_.
+See the video below to see the full process from buying a domain to setting it up with _PikaPods_.

 <iframe class="youtube-video" src="https://www.youtube-nocookie.com/embed/AvKZ2J_GChA?si=NQmU66FQ0fkD4HIA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>